 I specialise in radiocarbon dating, and have extensive experience in sample collection, development of new protocols for decontaminating archaeological material, and the statistical interpretation of AMS results using Bayesian modelling.

+I have led research activities and projects involving multi-period research questions and sites, spanning from the Middle Palaeolithic to the Byzantine/Medieval era.
 The majority of my work focuses on Pleistocene-age sites from Eurasia and Africa.
-I have led research activities and projects involving multi-period research questions and sites, spanning from the Middle Palaeolithic to the Byzantine/Medieval era.